Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Bug fix for https://www.elvastower.com/forums/index.php?/topic/37948-or-timetable-error/page__view__findpost__p__307975
 - Fix bug of impossibility to clear signals in dispatcher window
 - Workaround for https://www.elvastower.com/forums/index.php?/topic/38038-crash-on-attaching-to-an-ai-train/
+- Conditionally correct invalid values of TrainPipeLeakRate and Auxiliary Reservoir Volume
+- Add slider to set wind variability in ORNYMG only options
 - features which are present in Unstable release or on Github but not yet in the publicly available testing release:
   *- allow for .sms sound specific for AI trains. see http://www.elvastower.com/forums/index.php?/topic/29878-specific-sound-for-ai-trains/page__view__findpost__p__295008
   (PR #896); event numbers changed from 32n to 33n for compatibility with Testing release